 I was excited.
-I was also really, really scared.
+And I was also really, really scared.

-I love to present papers at philosophy conferences.
-I get to hang out with friends and colleagues and discuss cool ideas.
-I always learn a lot.
-I feel pretty confident about doing these things.
+I love to present papers at philosophy conferences because get to hang out with friends and colleagues and discuss cool ideas.
+And I always learn a lot.
+So, I feel pretty confident about doing these things.

 What I don’t feel as confident about is navigating transportation, motels, and travel details by myself.
 In fact details like this really make me nervous.
 They certainly made me nervous on this trip.

 The whole week before I went, I got increasingly anxious.
 I was trying to finish my paper; wrap up my classes at the college where I teach; pack; and confirm last minute details.